 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 Information for dual nationals

-Male Russian/Australian dual nationals between the ages of 18 and 27 may be subject to military conscription.
-Australian/Russian dual nationals should seek advice from the nearest Embassy or Consulate of Russia well in advance of travel.
+Male Australian-Russian dual nationals between the ages of 18 and 27 may be subject to military conscription.
+If you are in this category, you should seek advice well in advance of travel from the nearest Embassy or Consulate of Russia.